dergoegge/hackupc-twitter-stream/README.md

 # hackupc-twitter-stream

-Streams tweets collected from the twitter api into the a kafka/flink cluster.
+Streams tweets collected from the twitter api into the kafka/flink cluster.